yoonsungsong/BigData-Map-Contest/README.md

 # BigData-Map-Contest

-This Repo is for the Contest from BiaData-Map
+This Repo is for the Contest of the BiaData-Map

 Link is Here :
 https://www.bigdata-dx.kr/frn/support/pr/detail/19